 There is a camp store located next to the main house.
 It carries snacks and essential sundries (e.g., flashlight batteries, biodegradable shampoo and soap, bug repellant) and a small collection of postcards, books, and T-shirts.

 Are lifeguards on duty at the waterfront?

-No. Parents are responsible for the safety of their children at the waterfront and elsewhere on the island.
+During the most popular swimming times, yes, but parents are primarily responsible for the safety of their children at the waterfront and elsewhere on the island.

 Is there mail service on the island?

 Yes!
 The U.S. Mailboat "Sophie C." visits the island Monday through Saturday during the summer season at just about noon time.
 Especially popular among younger campers, the Sophie C. delivers and picks up mail, and sells candy, ice cream and soft drinks.

 Are there games or activities provided for children?

 For the most part, there are no organized activities provided for children (as compared to a traditional children's summer camp).
 However, many families spend a large part of each day at the waterfront enjoying swimming, boating and the recreation hall.
 There is also a junior naturalist program, trips to nearby islands (such as Blueberry, Five Mile and Stonedam Islands) and visiting lecturers such as the Science Center of New Hampshire and the Loon Preservation Society.